redsanket/spark/external/storm/guide/security/index.rst

 Credentials Push
 ################

-To submit a topology with this new API you would run something like the following:
+To submit a topology with the credential API you would run something like the following:

 .. code-block:: java